socratools/socranop/README.md

 It is usually easier to install `PyGObject` separately using your system's package installation tools (first line in the install examples below).
-And while you're at it, you could also install the system's Python dbus and usb packages and save a bit more of compiling (second line in the install examples below):
+And while you are at it, you could also install the system's Python dbus and usb packages and save a bit more of compiling (second line in the install examples below):